George Finch-Hatton, 10th Earl of Winchilsea

-George William Finch-Hatton, 10th Earl of Winchilsea, 5th Earl of Nottingham (19 May 1791 – 8 January 1858) was an English politician known for duelling with the then Prime Minister, Arthur Wellesley, 1st Duke of Wellington.
+George William Finch-Hatton, 10th Earl of Winchilsea, 5th Earl of Nottingham (19 May 1791 – 8 January 1858) was an English peer and politician known for participating in the Wellington–Winchilsea duel with the then Prime Minister, Arthur Wellesley, 1st Duke of Wellington in 1829.

 Early life

-Hatton, born at Kirby Hall, Northamptonshire, on 19 May 1791, was grandson of Edward Finch-Hatton, and son of George Finch-Hatton (1747–1823) of Eastwell Park, near Ashford, Kent, M.P. for Rochester 1772–84, by his wife whom he married in 1785, Lady Elizabeth Murray, eldest daughter of David Murray, 2nd Earl of Mansfield.
-She died on 1 June 1825.
+Finch Hatton, born at Kirby Hall, Northamptonshire, on 19 May 1791, was grandson of Hon.
+Edward Finch, youngest son of Daniel Finch, 7th Earl of Winchilsea and son of George Finch-Hatton of Eastwell Park, by his wife whom he married in 1785, Lady Elizabeth Murray, eldest daughter of David Murray, 2nd Earl of Mansfield and great niece of William Murray, 1st Earl of Mansfield.The author Jane Austen described him in 1805 then aged 14 as "a fine boy, and well behaved", he played a game of cribbage with Austen at Eastwell.
+There's a letter from the Austen collection that said "all the young ladies were in love with George Hatton - he was very handsome and agreeable, danced very well, and flirted famously", "those who knew the warm hearted generosity of his nature, the sterling worth of his character, will not be surprised that he enjoyed popularity in his youth".

-George William, the elder son, was educated at Westminster School and Christ's College, Cambridge, where he proceeded B.A. in 1812.
-On 13 October 1809 he became a captain in the Ashford regiment of Kentish local militia, on 14 December 1819 commenced acting as a lieutenant of the Northamptonshire regiment of yeomanry, and on 7 September 1820 was named a deputy-lieutenant for the county of Kent.
+George William was educated at Westminster School and Christ's College, Cambridge, where he proceeded B.A. in 1812.

+On 13 October 1809 he became a captain in the 1st East Kent or Ashford, Oldcastle and Elham Regiment of Local Militia, on 14 December 1819 commenced acting as a lieutenant of the Northamptonshire regiment of yeomanry, and on 7 September 1820 was named a deputy-lieutenant for the county of Kent.
 His cousin, George Finch, 9th Earl of Winchilsea and fourth earl of Nottingham, having died on 2 August 1826, succeeded to these peerages.

+George had an estimated income of £27,000 a year.